tschumaker/Maya-Animation-Samples/Readme.txt

-Hi,
+Welcome to Alannah github,

-This git repo contains samples of my Maya work.
+Below contains a few examples of my Maya work.